sgost/contentconcepts-data/services/academic_editing/essay_editing/index.md

     - admission essay editing
     - admission essay proofreading
 ---
-Whether you are writing a college admission essay or assignment essay or a term paper you need to make sure your writing is free of grammar errors.
+Engaging, convincing and clean - these are things that makes your essay work.
+Whether you are writing a [college admission essay](https://contentconcepts.in/services/academic_editing/essay_editing) or assignment essay or a term paper you need to make sure it is free of grammar errors.
 A poorly written essay may cost you the admission or grade.
 We can help you.
-We have team of experienced essay editors who can chase grammar errors and kill it like seasoned hunters.
+We have team of experienced [essay editors](https://contentconcepts.in/about/) who can chase grammar errors and kill it like seasoned hunters.

-Admission essays may need more than proofreading to make your content crisp and convincing to the jury.
+[Admission essays](https://contentconcepts.in/services/academic_editing/essay_editing) may need more than proofreading to make your content crisp and convincing to the jury.

 Here is what our Essay Editors do: